Nordic Skiing 101: Get out sliding in Fernie this winter

 What are the best areas to go cross country skiing?

-Fernie has five trail areas to go cross country skiing.
+Fernie has 45km of groomed trails spread over four areas to go cross country skiing.
 The Fernie Golf Course and Fernie Nordic Centre are pristinely maintained and groomed by the Elk Valley Nordic Society.
 Trails here are exclusively used by cross country skiers.
 Fernie Golf Course is surrounded by mountain views and has the most beginner-friendly terrain - perfect for first-time skiers.

 Elk Valley Nordic Centre features a mixture of punchy climbs and technical descents making it great for more experienced skiers looking to get a sweat on.